rmcanany/SolidEdgeStorekeeper/Readme.md

 - **MATERIAL TABLE**

 The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
 Copy it to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.

-If you decide to continue using the program, you would eventually want to update the spreadsheet with your own material names.
+If you decide to continue using the program, you would eventually want to utilize your own material table, updating material names in the spreadsheet as needed.

 - **OPTIONS**
   - `Read the Excel file each time the program is launched`
 	Internally, the Excel file is parsed and saved in `*.xml` format.
 If you haven't changed the Excel file, this is an unnecessary step.
 Clearing this option tells the program to use the `*.xml` file it created previously.